rrbaker/tailwindcss-starter/README.md

 # tailwindcss-starter

- Starter files for a new Tailwind CSS project, based on (their tutorial screencasts)[https://tailwindcss.com/course/setting-up-tailwind-and-postcss].
+ Starter files for a new Tailwind CSS project, based on [their tutorial screencasts](https://tailwindcss.com/course/setting-up-tailwind-and-postcss).
 This also includes the last step in their tutorial: support for PurgeCSS as well when building for production.

  ### Steps